[ Printer Friendly Version ] [ Report Abuse ]

 Chapter 1 : Alexa: When We Have a Few too Many

-The word won't leave me alone, no matter how hard I try to come up with nicer words, ones that don't make me want to vomit, like 'party' and 'Summer'.
+The word won't leave me alone, no matter how hard I try to come up with nicer words, ones that don't make me want to vomit, like 'party' and 'summer'.
 But no, 'graduation' wants to stay.
 And on the rare occasions that the word does disappear, it is quickly replaced by 'adulthood' and 'job', which is actually just as bad.
 Worse even.

-They are words that remind me of my future, one this is starting to happen surprisingly quickly now that I've graduated.
+They are words that remind me of my future, one that is starting to happen surprisingly quickly now that I've graduated.
 As in no more Hogwarts, as in no longer leaving home for a school year.
 As in leaving home permanently and looking after myself!